HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.cpp.cmake-linux.md

 ## Create a CMake project

-If you have an existing CMake project that already has a `CMakeLists.txt` file in the root directory, you can skip to [[vs.1.7.#select-a-kit]] to configure your existing project.
+If you have an existing CMake project that already has a `CMakeLists.txt` file in the root directory, you can skip to [select-a-kit](#select-a-kit) to configure your existing project.

 Otherwise, create a folder for a new project.
 From the Terminal window, create an empty folder called `cmakeQuickStart`, navigate into it, and open VS Code in that folder by entering the following commands: